tardisgo/tardisgo/README.md

 ```
 go get -u github.com/tardisgo/tardisgo
 ```
-The -u is important to make sure you have the latest version of the go.tools repository.

-Green "build:passing" icon at the top of this page and still not installing?
-Please e-mail [the author](https://github.com/elliott5)!
+(The -u is important to make sure you have the latest version of the go.tools repository.
+If tardisgo is not installing and there is a green "build:passing" icon at the top of this page, please e-mail [the author](https://github.com/elliott5)!)

-From the directory containing your .go files, first create a "tardis" sub-directory:
+From the directory containing your .go files, first create a "tardis" sub-directory (examples in the [sample code](https://github.com/tardisgo/tardisgo-samples) should already have one):
 ```
 mkdir tardis
 ```
-Then to translate Go to Haxe, go to the directory containing your .go files and type the command line:
+Then to translate Go to Haxe, from the directory containing your .go files and type the command line:
 ```
 tardisgo filename.go filename2.go
 ```